sh-arman/sh-arman/README.md

 <!-- **sh-arman/sh-arman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-Hi, i'm [Arman Hassan](https://armanhassan.tk/), a passionate self-taught full stack web developer and a software engineer from Dhaka Bangladesh. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+Hi, I'm [Arman Hasan]([https://armanhassan.tk/](https://www.linkedin.com/in/armanhasan98/)), a passionate self-taught full stack web developer and a software engineer from Dhaka Bangladesh. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+I take great care in the experience, architecture, and code quality of the things I build.
 <br/>

-💬 ask me about anything, i am happy to help - (*Such help much wow* :wink: )
+💬 ask me about anything, and I am happy to help - (*Such help much wow* :wink: )

 🛠 These are some of the major technologies that I use or have worked on in the past: